 Introduction to Waycross, Georgia

 Waycross, Georgia, in Ware county, is 73 miles NW of Jacksonville, Florida.
-There are 15,333 residents in the city.

 The area now known as Waycross was originally settled in by Europeans in 1820.
 At that time, the area was known as "Old Nine" or "Number Nine."
 The name was later changed to "Pendleton," and then to "Tebeauville" in 1857.
 It was incorporated in 1873 as the county seat of Ware county.
 However, it was reincorporated as "Way Cross" on March 3, 1874.
 This name was chosen probably because the area was the meeting point of several railroad lines.